SARTHAK2511/Marauder-s-Map/SECURITY.md

 ## Reporting a Vulnerability

-At ImageProfiler, we take security seriously.
-If you discover any security vulnerabilities, we encourage you to responsibly disclose them to us.
+At CyberMinds, we take security vulnerabilities seriously.
+If you discover any security issues within our systems, we encourage you to report them to us promptly.
+Your assistance in disclosing potential vulnerabilities helps us maintain a secure environment for all users.

-To report a security vulnerability, please follow these steps:
+To report a vulnerability, please follow these steps:

-1. **Email:** Send an email to [arunim.malviya.13@gmail.com](mailto:arunim.malviya.13@gmail.com) with a detailed description of the vulnerability.
-2. **Subject:** Use a clear and descriptive subject line (e.g., "Security Vulnerability - Maradour's Map").
-3. **Provide Details:** Include thorough information about the vulnerability, steps to reproduce it, and any potential impact.

-We will acknowledge your email within 48 hours and strive to provide regular updates as we address the issue.

-## Responsible Disclosure

-We kindly ask that you refrain from publicly disclosing the vulnerability until we have had sufficient time to investigate and address it.
-We appreciate your cooperation in keeping our users and systems safe.

-## Updates and Patching

-Once a security vulnerability is verified, we will work diligently to develop and release patches.
-Updates will be provided on the GitHub repository and included in release notes.

-Your efforts in contributing to the security of ImageProfiler are highly valued, and we appreciate your commitment to responsible disclosure.

-Thank you for helping us make ImageProfiler a secure and reliable tool.
+1. **Privately Notify Us**: Please report the vulnerability to our security team by emailing [security@cyberminds.com](mailto:security@cyberminds.com).
+Do not disclose the vulnerability publicly until it has been resolved.

+2. **Provide Details**: When reporting the vulnerability, please provide sufficient details to help us understand and reproduce the issue.
+This may include steps to reproduce, impact, and any relevant technical details.

+3. **Cooperate with Us**: We appreciate your cooperation in resolving the issue promptly and transparently.
+Our team will work with you to validate and address the vulnerability.

+4. **Responsible Disclosure**: We follow a responsible disclosure process.
+Once the vulnerability is confirmed and resolved, we may request your cooperation in publicly acknowledging the discovery, depending on the severity and impact.

+5. **Keep Communication Confidential**: Please keep all communication regarding the vulnerability confidential until we provide explicit permission to disclose it publicly.

+We value your contribution to our security efforts and thank you for helping us ensure the safety and integrity of our systems.

+Thank you,

+The CyberMinds Security Team